The Meaning Of Shapes In Psychology And Retail

 Squares and rectangles are angular but sturdy, which is why we associate them with trustworthiness and reliability.

 You will often see square logos and branding used by technology and car companies, in order to persuade customers that they can be trusted to sell you high quality, expensive products.
-It’s also a common shape that banks use in order to reinforce their professionalism and stability.

 The square wire plinth used in our featured image gives the impression that the trainer perching on top of it has been manufactured to high standards and will last for a long time.